xword/java-npm-gradle-integration-example/README.md

 ```
 where `archivePath` points the created JAR file.

-Now make the build depend on `packageNpmApp` task rather than the directly on the build task by replacing line
+Next make the build depend on `packageNpmApp` task rather than the directly on the build task by replacing line
 ```groovy
 assemble.dependsOn npm_run_build
 ```